Verify a Reporting Services Installation

 Verify the SQL Server Reporting Services Service is installed and in the Running state.

 If you do not see the Reporting Services service in the list, verify the service is installed.
-For more information, see the “Install and start the Reporting Services SharePoint Service” section of Install Reporting Services SharePoint Mode as a Single Server Farm.
+For more information, see the “Install and start the Reporting Services SharePoint Service” section of Install Reporting Services SharePoint Mode for SharePoint 2010.

 To verify the Service Application